Name-hw/MeshConvert/README.md

 4. options: Options for the conversion (Type is MeshConvert.Options, can be nil.)

-> If InputType or OutputType is MeshPart, Please turn on EditableImage and EditableMesh in the beta features.
+> If InputType or OutputType is MeshPart, go to the Security tab in your game settings and enable Allow Mesh/Image API.

 ## **Example**